mayyamark/quiz-app/README.md

 ```

 ## Step IV:
-Open the Terminal in the client folder and type the following command:
+Open the Terminal in the client folder and type the following commands:
 ```
+npm i
 npm start
 ```
 This will run our React application.